1. English

 • Pros: Good weather offers great views of the surroundings.
 Average temperatures range from 19˚C (66˚F) in the day to 0° C (32°F) at night.

-• Cons: Some of the most tourists of the year making everything overcrowded, book accommodation and tours in advance.
+• Cons: This month has the most tourists of the year making everything overcrowded, book accommodation and tours in advance.
 Coldest month of the year

 August